gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Not the bosun, though.
 Erileine thought steam was going to start coming out of his ears.
-"Right," he said grimly, "If you want to play the goat…" He pulled a twist of cord out of his pocket and twisted the boy's arms behind her back.
+"Right," he said grimly, "If you want to play the goat…" He pulled a twist of cord out of his pocket and twisted the boy's arms behind his back.
 "There?
 Happy now?" he asked as he tied the boy's wrists together.

 He glared at him, then at Razi, and then spat at Erileine's feet.